cisc475-devteam6/virtual-np/Readme.md

 # Virtual NP
-A website for scheduling and hold virtual visits with a nurse practitioner
+A website for scheduling and holding virtual visits with a nurse practitioner

 ![Virtual NP Screenshot](screenshots/virtual-np.jpg)